danReynolds/loon/README.md

 <br />
 <br />

-Loon is a reactive collection data store for Flutter.
+Loon is a reactive document data store for Flutter.

 ## Features